 8. International Transfers

-Where you are submitting personal data from within the European Economic Area (“EEA”), such information may be transferred to countries outside the EEA.
-By way of example, this may happen if one or more of our third party service providers with whom we share personal data in accordance with section 7 (Disclosure of your information) are located, or have their servers located, outside your country or the country from which the data were provided.
+However, as a global business with offices, employees, entities, and service providers all over the world, we may need to transfer your personal information across international borders to countries that have different levels of data protection laws than the country from where you submitted your personal information.
+By way of example, this may also happen if one or more of our third party service providers with whom we share personal data in accordance with section 7 (Disclosure of your information) are located, or have their servers located, outside your country or the country from which the data were provided.

 If we transfer your information outside the EEA in this way, we will take steps to ensure that your privacy rights continue to be protected.